The Editor Suggests :

 nanay thanichiq: (n) Painkillers.
 QP

-napa: (n) The principle ensign of Inca sovereignty was a sheep of the country, the color white, with a red body cloth, on the top ear-rings of gold, and on the breast a plate with red badges such as was worn by rich Incas when they went abroad; carried in front of all on a pole with a cross of plumes of feathers.
-HOI [Other sources give the napa as a white llama.]
+napa: (n) The principle ensign of Inca sovereignty was a sheep of the country [emphasis mine], the color white, with a red body cloth, on the top ear-rings of gold, and on the breast a plate with red badges such as was worn by rich Incas when they went abroad; carried in front of all on a pole with a cross of plumes of feathers.
+HOI [Other sources give the napa as a white llama, which is probably what was meant above by sheep of the country.
+Sheep as we know them were introduced, along with horses and cows, by the Spanish.]

 napani: (v) To salute.
 HOI